 Renowned cannabinoid researcher Dr. Ethan Russo first proposed the theory of clinical endocannabinoid deficiency (CED) in 2004.
 In a study, published in Neuro Endocrinology Letters, Russo suggested that deficient cannabinoid levels might explain why some conditions develop.

 The theory of clinical endocannabinoid deficiency suggests that in some cases the body doesn’t produce enough endocannabinoids or enough receptors for the endocannabinoid system to function properly.
 As a result, the many functions aren’t regulated properly and the body becomes unbalanced, allowing diseases to develop.

 Just in the same way as a diet lacking in essential nutrients can lead to a vitamin or mineral deficiency and ill-health, so can a diet lacking in cannabinoids.
-Thankfully there is now an easy way to boost your body’s cannabinoids, and that is by supplementing your diet with CBD oil.
+Thankfully there is now an easy way to boost your body’s cannabinoids, and that is by adding CBD oil food supplement in your diet.

 While more research needs to be done before endocannabinoid deficiency can be proven, the theory could open the door for methods to prevent and manage certain conditions.
 Dr. Ethan Russo believes cannabinoids from cannabis plants like hemp are essential nutrients that can minimise illness by assisting the endocannabinoid system (ECS) and ensuring that it functions properly.

 It is thought that CED could be at the root of an increase in autoimmune conditions such as multiple sclerosis (MS) and Crohn’s Disease.
 An interesting theory and one which could lead to improved treatments.
 Let’s discuss this further.